-H. To hire the Telecommunications Manager.
-However, when a vacancy for the accordance with the City's hiring rules and practices.
+H. To hire the Telecommunications Manager, However, when a vacancy for the Telecommunications Manager positions occurs, the City's Human Resources Department shall advertise the position, and the vacancy shall be filled in accordance with the City's hiring rules and practices.
 The Oversight Board shall review and interview qualified applicants and select a candidate.
-The County
+The County Commissioners and the Mayor shall have final approval of the candidate.